netxms/netxms-doc/admin/installation.rst

      number.
   2. Run the installer package on your server machine.
 Installation wizard will be shown.
 Follow the prompts until the Select Components window opens.
-  3. On the Select Components window, select NetXMS Server option and an appropriate database client library.
-You do not have to install database client library from NetXMS package, if it is already installed on the machine.
+  3. On the Select Components window, select |product_name| Server option and an appropriate database client library.
+You do not have to install database client library from |product_name| package, if it is already installed on the machine.

     .. figure:: _images/win_netxms_setup_components.png

-    If you plan to run NetXMS console from the same machine, select Administrator's Console option as well.
+    If you plan to run |product_name| console from the same machine, select Administrator's Console option as well.

   4. Follow the prompts until Ready to Install window opens.